 Benign Tumors or Non-cancerous Tumors

-Examples of benign tumors are include uterine fibroids and lipoma, hemangioma etc.
+Examples of benign tumors include uterine fibroids, lipoma, hemangioma, etc.

 Most benign tumors are not harmful to human health.
-Howver large benign tumors may cause pressure effects on adjacent structures.
+However large benign tumors may cause pressure effects on adjacent structures.

 Cancerous Tumors or Malignant Tumors